-This guide to setting up a company in China will provide an overview of the key benefits of each entity and provide best practice guidance on the processes involved for establishing a PRC entity.
+This guide to setting up a company in China will provide an overview of the key benefits of each entity and provide best practice guidance on the processes involved in establishing a PRC entity.

 Understanding the corporate environment

 Prior to setting up a Permanent Establishment (PE), an investor needs to understand clearly their business model in China and answer the following key questions, which would include: